On this page

 - How does responsible investing work?

-- 4. Switch your super account to the new option
+- Switching your super account to a new investment option

 - How do you find out what your super fund invests in?

-Although super fund members want their super fund to produce a good investment return every year, many also want their money to be invested responsibly and in line with their personal values.
-Some super fund members feel uncomfortable with their retirement savings supporting activities like fossil fuel mining, development of armaments, or exploiting employees in third-world countries.
+Although you might want your super fund to produce a good investment return every year, many fund members also want their money invested responsibly and in line with their personal values.

-With the aim of helping super fund members understand how to ensure their super account is being invested the way they want, SuperGuide has taken a closer look at what responsible investment means when it comes to super funds.
+To help you ensure your super account is being invested the way you want, SuperGuide has prepared a simple guide to what responsible investment means when it comes to your super fund.

 How does responsible investing work?

-In the investment world, responsible investment is a process that takes into account environmental, social, governance (ESG) and ethical issues during the investment process.
-Traditional investing is where super funds only consider financial issues like future performance when selecting an investment asset.
+In the investment world, responsible investment (RI) is a process that takes into account environmental, social, governance (ESG) and ethical issues during the investment process.
+Traditionally, super funds only considered financial issues like future performance when they selected an investment asset.

-When using a responsible investment approach, a super fund considers ESG and ethical issues before, or together with, the usual research and financial analysis undertaken when buying and owning an investment asset.
+With an RI approach, a super fund considers ESG and ethical issues before – or together with – the usual research and financial analysis they undertake when buying and owning an investment asset.

 There are several techniques that can be used in this process, but the most common is to ‘screen’ the asset based on its involvement in a particular issue or industry.
 Examples include: